taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 ```
 </div>

-When NGINX module nginx-mod-lsapi detects CRIU enabled (lsapi_criu On) it prepares a directory for images (on the first request of virtualhost) to store ( <span class="notranslate"> lsapi_criu_img_path /var/ngx_lsapi/criu/[dir_name] </span> ), and starts lsphp process.
-Lsphp increases counter ( <span class="notranslate"> lsapi_criu_use_shm off|Signals </span> ) via shared memory or signals, when counter reaches limit ( <span class="notranslate"> lsapi_backend_initial_start 15 </span> ), lsphp sends the request to CRIU for freezing.
-CRIU service makes images of requested processes.
-Lsphp will not be frozen if counter has not reached the limit.
+When NGINX module nginx-mod-lsapi detects CRIU enabled (lsapi_criu On), it prepares a directory for images (on the first request of virtualhost) to store ( <span class="notranslate"> lsapi_criu_img_path /var/ngx_lsapi/criu/[dir_name] </span> ), and starts the lsphp process.
+Lsphp increases a counter ( <span class="notranslate"> lsapi_criu_use_shm off|Signals </span> ) via shared memory or signals, and when counter reaches the limit ( <span class="notranslate"> lsapi_backend_initial_start 15 </span> ), lsphp sends the freezing request to CRIU.
+The CRIU service makes images of requested processes.
+Lsphp will not be frozen if counter does not reach the limit.
 The next time when lsphp will be stopped, it will be unfrozen from the images.

 The images of the processes will be saved even if NGINX is restarted.
-But all images will be deleted after server restart by default configuration.
+However, all images will be deleted after a server restart by default.
 This can be modified by setting the new path <span class="notranslate"> lsapi_criu_imgs_path </span> .

 :::warning Important!
-If php.ini or configuration file from php.d is changed, the images must be deleted manually.
+If php.ini or the configuration file from php.d is changed, the images must be deleted manually.
 :::

 :::tip Note
 CRIU (version lower than criu-lve-3.6-1) can't correctly freeze <span class="notranslate"> lsphp </span> with <span class="notranslate"> PrivateTmp </span> enabled.
-For correct work, <span class="notranslate"> PrivateTmp </span> must be disabled in <span class="notranslate"> nginx.service file </span> .
+For correct functionality, <span class="notranslate"> PrivateTmp </span> must be disabled in <span class="notranslate"> nginx.service file </span> .
 :::

 To disable it, copy <span class="notranslate"> _nginx.service_ </span> to <span class="notranslate"> _/etc/systemd/system_ </span> and change there <span class="notranslate"> PrivateTmp: